Hilde Osland Puts On Busty Display In Tiny White Bra And Matching Leggings

 I recently discovered this DIY hair removal handset from @heysilkyskinco and loving the results so far ????
 I have been to laser clinics in the past but since travelling and being on the move so much, this has been the perfect substitute.
 It’s super quick and easy and doesn’t hurt ????
 Will keep you updated on my results for those who are interested ❣️ #Heysilkyskin ✨

-Earlier this week, The Inquisitr shared that Hilde wowed fans with another incredibly hot look — this time in a bikini.
+Earlier this week, The Inquisitr shared that Hilde wowed fans with another incredibly hot look — this time while sporting a bikini.
 Osland snapped this particular selfie in the bathroom of her home.
-In the photo, the stunner’s face is picture-perfect in gorgeous makeup that comes complete with eyeliner, eyeshadow, blush, mascara, and some pink lipstick.
-Hilde wears her long blonde locks down and curly and they cascade all the way down to her navel.
+In the photo, the stunner’s face is picture-perfect in gorgeous makeup.
+Her cosmetic look comes complete with eyeliner, eyeshadow, blush, mascara, and some pink lipstick.
+Hilde wears her long blonde locks down and curly, and they cascade all the way down to her navel.

-But what really had her fans gushing was the insanely sexy bikini that she was rocking in the photo — showing off her picture perfect body including her toned abs as well as plenty of cleavage.
+But what really had her fans gushing was the insanely sexy bikini that she was rocking in the photo — illustrating every aspect of her feminine physique.
 Fans who want to stay up to date with Hilde and all of her gorgeous shots can do so on Instagram.